opnfv/netready/docs/requirements/use_cases/programmable_provisioning.rst

 Derrived Requirements
 ~~~~~~~~~~~~~~~~~~~~~
-   - Possibility to assign the property of provider networks to any role
+   - Authorize the possibility of provider network creation based on policy
-   - When the provider network is created it should be checked if the role of the user has the permission to create a provider network.
+   - There should be a new entry in :code:`policy.json` which controls the provider network creation
+   - Default policy of this new enrty should be :code:`rule:admin_or_owner`.

 Northbound API / Workflow
 +++++++++++++++++++++++++
-   - TBD
+   - No changes in the API

 Data model objects
 ++++++++++++++++++
-   - TBD
+   - No changes in the data model

 Orchestration
 +++++++++++++